- Academic Programs

 - Contact Us

 The MA program requires thirty-three credit hours for students pursuing a non-thesis option or thirty credit hours for students who choose to write a thesis.
 All students must successfully take a Comprehensive Exam.
 This exam asks students to demonstrate mastery of material from four of eight possible subject areas.
-Students who elect the thesis option test in three areas on the Comprehensive Exam.
-There is one required class, ENGL 5950: Methods of Research.
-For the rest of their program, students are able to select from a variety of graduate courses in literature and linguistics.
-Be aware that students may take only three split-level courses (all split level courses end in -7, e.g: Engl.
-5117: Grammar and Usage).
-Course descriptions are available on the Literature and Language home page under the heading The Clarion.
+Students who elect the thesis option test in two of the eight subject areas.
+All degree-seeking students are required to take ENGL 5950: Methods of Research.
+Students holding Graduate Assistantships are also required to take ENGL 5057: Writing: Theory and Teaching.
+For the remainder of their program, students select from a variety of graduate courses in literature and linguistics, the only restriction being that they may count no more than three split-level (5XX7) courses toward their degree.
+Course descriptions for any given semester are available on the Literature and Language home page under the heading The Clarion.

-ETSU has a rolling admission policy Applications completed more than one month before the beginning of the semester will be considered for admission for the upcoming semester.
-Applications received less than one month before the start of the semester will be considered for the subsequent semester.
+ETSU has a rolling admission policy.
+Applications completed more than one month prior to the beginning of any given Fall or Spring semester will be considered for admission to graduate studies for that upcoming semester.
+Applications received less than one month prior to the beginning of any given semester will, at the discretion of the department's Graduate Committee, be considered for that upcoming semester or the next subsequent semester.
 Access forms for graduate admission here.

-- BA in English.
-Applicants with BA degrees in areas other than English who have taken at least twenty-four undergraduate credit hours in English courses will also be considered.
+- A completed bachelor’s degree is required.
+A degree in English is typical.
+Applicants with a bachelor’s degree in an area other than English must have taken at least twenty-four undergraduate credit hours in English before being considered for admission.

 - Minimum GPA of 3.0.